openhab/openhab-addons/addons/binding/org.openhab.binding.freebox/README.md

 You'll have to authorise openHAB to connect to your Freebox.
 Here is the process described :

-**Step 1** At binding startup, if no suplaToken is recorded in the Freebox Server (bridge) configuration, the following message will be displayed in the OSGi console :
+**Step 1** At binding startup, if no token is recorded in the Freebox Server (bridge) configuration, the following message will be displayed in the OSGi console :

 ```